-The only money I’ve ever spent on my kid’s homeschool was at a second hand shop for books and other helpful items.
-The other expenses come from paying for internet and Netflix.
+The only money I’ve ever spent on my kid’s homeschool was at a second-hand shop for books and other helpful items.
+The other expenses come from paying for the internet and Netflix.

 We love using the internet for education.
 There are so many free games and learning opportunities.

 You can be as structured, strict, or lax as you want when homeschooling.
 If the kids are crying though, I advise you to take a step back, and say this isn’t working.
 Let’s try something different.

 Learning doesn’t have to be boring, upsetting, and it shouldn’t be like pulling teeth!

 I encourage you to have fun.
 Learn WITH your children.
 Play games, and fun activities!

 When I was teaching multiplication, we went outside and made up games to help us memorize them.
 My boys love playing trivia games where they get a candy reward!
 Who wouldn’t love that?
 Trivia is a great way to help with those mundane memorization learning skills.

 The game we came up with was… I stood at one end and the boys stood about 20 feet away.
 They would take turns giving me an answer to a multiplication problem.
 If they were correct they could do take one step forward.
 Whoever reached me first would get a piece of candy.
 This game was full of laughs and smiles, mostly because the boys were taking giant steps and getting creative!
 HAHA!